Brad Booth

-Brad Booth (born September 20, 1976) is a Canadian professional poker player, known for his appearances on the GSN series High Stakes Poker, where he bought in for a "cool million."
+Brad Booth (born September 20, 1976) is a Canadian professional poker player, known for his appearances on the GSN series High Stakes Poker, where he bought in for a million dollars.
+Booth is also known for disappearing for about six weeks in 2020, later reporting he voluntarily dropped out of contact.

 Career

 In the 13th episode of the 3rd season of High Stakes Poker, Booth stated that he has been playing poker every day for fourteen years – first in Vancouver, then Calgary, and then in the Yukon, hence his nickname "Yukon Brad".
 According to an interview on Mediocre Poker Radio, Booth was a victim of the Ultimate Bet cheating scandal, and may have been cheated out of $2 million.
 He continued to play poker online after being cheated, but without his former success.
 Since 2008, he has reportedly lost $4.2 million playing poker.

 Booth appeared on the second season of NBC's Poker After Dark, on the episode "International Week," and finished in 2nd place to Patrik Antonius.
 Their heads-up clash was notable for the length of time it lasted, breaking previous Poker After Dark heads-up records.
 As of 2009, his total live-tournament winnings reportedly exceed $710,000.

 In November 2009, Booth left Full Tilt Poker to become the spokesman and director of Poker Programming at the online gaming website Great Eight aka GR88.com.

 In 2012, Booth publicly admitted that he'd failed to repay $28,000 he was loaned from fellow poker player Doug Polk, as well as various amounts loaned from other professional poker players.